MTH548/MTH548/source/report_guide.rst

 Your report should contain only code output that serves some purpose and that you expect someone to read.
-As a general rule, do not print more than 30 lines of output unless you have a good reason for it.
+As a general rule, do not print more than 30 lines of output unless you have a very good reason for it.

 .. toctree::